tgfrerer/island/plan.md

   way round, where renderpass injects their sampling into pipelines.
 This is probably linked to resolve attachments, we must investigate further.

+- allow user to specify graphics api extensions when creating the application - vulkan extesions could be specified this way.

+## (C)
 - what should we do with "orphaned" resources? that's resources which were not provided by previous passes, but are used by following passes... currently, these get re-allocated to default values - which means that